avcoder/unit08-lesson02/slides.md

 ## Exercise
 - see [TextInput docs](https://reactnative.dev/docs/textinput#keyboardtype)
 - try adding prop `<TextInput ... keyboardType="phone-pad">` or some other prop to see what happens to keyboard
+- see [TextInput docs](https://reactnative.dev/docs/textinput) - get to know some of the interesting props on the right side (ex: autoComplete etc)

 ---